CorrineC/full-stack-study/html/NOTES.md

 # HTML

-HTML is a language used to describe content and structure of documents.
+HTML (declarative) is a language used to describe content and structure of documents.

+## Notes

+- Add `<!DOCTYPE html>` to the beginning of every html doc to make sure the browser interprets your code correctly.
+You still have to include `<html></html>`.

 ## Tags